Brisbane City Council offers a number of rates rebates, including pensioner, and not-for-profit rebates.

 Brisbane Qld 4000.

 Not-for-profit general rate rebate - Community, welfare or eligible kindergartens

-In 2021/22, Council is offering a partial rebate of 50% of general rates to certain not-for-profit organisations that provide or support essential welfare or community services to the residents of Brisbane.
+Council offers a partial rebate of 50% of general rates to certain not-for-profit organisations that provide or support essential welfare or community services to the residents of Brisbane.

-We are also offering 100% rebate on most rates and charges to eligible not-for-profit kindergartens.
+We also offer 100% rebate on most rates and charges to eligible not-for-profit kindergartens.

 To be eligible, applicants must comply with all criteria set out in the online rate account rebate application form and provide all required supporting documentation.